Home Culture “Better Living Through Circuitry”: A Look Back at the Origins of Rave Culture

 by The Freaks - Staff

-The Electronic scene as we know it has come a long way since it began in the late 1980s.
+The Electronic Dance Music scene as we know it has come a long way since it began in the late 1980s.
 On a quest to better understand the origins of the culture that has come to play an integral role in my own life, I stumbled upon the 1999 documentary, The Origins of EDM: Better Living Through Circuitry.
 The film is a must-see for ravers of all ages and chronicles the early days of the scene, helping the viewer gain a deeper appreciation for the music and the culture we are fortunate to experience today.

 Imagine a time when going to a rave wasn’t as simple as buying a ticket through Eventbrite or Ticketmaster and then Ubering to the club.
 Word of a party wasn’t spread through social media or targeted online ads because the internet hadn’t yet become the behemoth it is today.
 Not to mention, the parties themselves weren’t legal.
 To prevent law enforcement from discovering the whereabouts of a party, raves were held in unassuming locations.